 How long do UV-LEDs last?

-UV-LEDs last for between five and ten years in applications and also have uniquely rugged characteristics and can withstand impacts.
-They also have no limit to how many times they may be turned on and off, so you have access to safe drinking water whenever you need it.
+UV-LEDs last between five and ten years and have uniquely rugged characteristics allowing them to withstand impact.
+They also have no limit to how many times they can be turned on and off which increases efficiency and lifespan.